BenKluger/RestaurantApp/README.md

 - Conducted unit test on getTime method.
 Test passed.
 	- Expected time (0m:0s) shouldn’t equals to what getTime() returns because from the time is initialized it continues running

+## 2.0 Component Tests

+*Each of the following component tests demonstrates proper operation of an entire design pattern when a user (or a system-simulated user) performs a particular action.*

+## 2.1 State Design Pattern
+A Patron presses “Place Order” on their application.
+The exact action is delegated to the Patron’s current State and the application behaves appropriately as pertains to this particular Patron.

+## 2.2 Factory Design Pattern
+A dish order is created among the three options (appetizer, entree, or dessert), and the correct dish is created for the customer according to their specifications.

+## 2.3 Decorator Design Pattern
+Once a user selects an entree from the six dishes available, they are asked to select the topping of their choice, and the total cost is calculated for their selection.

+## 2.4 Observer Design Pattern
+After an order is made, it will be sent to the appetizer, entree and dessert sections then the user is notified that their order has been received by the restaurant.
+The meal statuses will be updated when it will be ready to serve.

+## 2.5 Singleton Design Pattern
+Once a customer places an order, the stopwatch starts ticking until the order is ready to be served.
+It displays the time elapsed between the order placed by the customer and prepared by the chef.

+Thank you for checking out our project!